kevinweber/inline-comments/readme.txt

 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==

+= 1.2 =
+* New feature: Change background opacity for comment threads.

 = 1.1 =
 * No page reload anymore: INLINE COMMENTS NOW EMPOWERS WP-AJAXIFY-COMMENTS!!
 This improves the user experience with Ajax functionality: Your page will not reload after a comment is submitted.